offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   The inside of an enclosed wall is typically filled with an infill. `{ref} https://bambulab.com/en/support/academy/3/course/986946695195025408/chapter/35`

-* `{bm} brim` - A thin layer printed at the !!base!! of the model, hugging the printed model.
+* `{bm} brim` - A thin layer printed at the !!base!! of the object, hugging the printed object.
 Brims are intended to assist with bed adhesion. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/auto-brim`

-* `{bm} brim ear` - A thin layer printed at specific points around the model's !!base!!, hugging the printed model.
+* `{bm} brim ear` - A thin layer printed at specific points around the object's !!base!!, hugging the printed object.
 Brim ears are intended to assist with bed adhesion. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/brim-ears`

 * `{bm} skirt loop/(skirt loop|skirt)/i` - A loop printed at the beginning to prime the nozzle (e.g., remove residue and test flow). `{ref} https://bambulab.com/en/support/academy/3/course/986946695195025408/chapter/35`